Rhea Harder: Career

 Harder played the role of Florentine 'Flo Spira' Spirandelli di Montalban in the television series Gute Zeiten, schlechte Zeiten from 1996 to 2002.

 She played the role of Sarah Hermann in Berlin, Berlin from 2003 to 2005, and the role of Valerie Kopp in Alles außer Sex from 2005 to 2007.

 She has been playing the role of police officer Franziska 'Franzi' Jung in the series Notruf Hafenkante since 2006.

 Following the death in 2009 of Veronika Neugebauer, Harder took over the role of Gaby Glockner in the audio drama series TKKG.

 Personal life

 Harder's first son Moritz Paul Harder was born in 2004 and appeared as baby Ben in the series Berlin, Berlin in 2005.
 Her second son, Bruno Franz, was born in 2010.
 In June 2013 she married her longtime boyfriend Jörg Vennewald and in 2014 she gave birth to their daughter.
-They already have two sons, born in 2004 and 2010.
 The family lives in Hamburg.